-Courses for grades three through eight are also in the works, but no information about those is available yet.
+Courses for grades four through eight are also in the works, but no information about those is available yet.

 The entire program is beautifully put together, from the colorful illustrations in the course books to the well-constructed manipulatives.
 The Good and the Beautiful has done a superior job of creating a program with lots of variety and plenty of hands-on activity while keeping it easy for parents to use.